garris/BackstopJS/README.md

 Be sure to use a config `id` in your config file.
 See https://github.com/garris/BackstopJS/issues/291

+### There's no visible difference between "Reference" and "Test" screenshots

+You might run into an issue where your reference and test screenshots look seemingly identical but on further inspection have a 1px difference in height or width.
+To fix this, make sure your viewport is the same as the one you have setup in your configuration.
+Then, check whether the element you target has a height or width that is a comma-separated value (i.e. 804.25px).
+If so, you might have run into a rounding error.
+Adjusting your viewport so the element's width is a natural number will help with this.

 #### If you just upgraded to 2.x or 3.x

 Filename formats have changed.
 To use the 1.x (compatible) file format, use the `fileNameTemplate` property like so...